 Laptops are required for this course.
 Software used will include Visual Molecular Dynamics and web-based tools.
 Tablets will not be sufficient for the computing activities performed in this course.

-Participants will be exposed to theoretical, applied and hands-on experimental concepts and systematically learn the basic methods in the emerging field of computational materials science and how it is used to understand, design and make new materials and structures, following a “materiomics” approach.
+Participants will be exposed to theoretical, applied and hands-on experimental concepts and systematically learn the basic methods in the emerging field of computational materials science and how it is used to understand, design and manufacture new materials and structures, following a “materiomics” approach.
 This will allow participants to understand and apply this new technology in the context of their specific material applications in a range of disciplines.
 The focus on materials design for new functional properties impacts numerous high-impact applications, to “make nano big” (upscaling of nanotechnology to real-world applications).
 These include, but not limited to, materials designed for structural applications, electronics and biomedical areas, with increased flexibility, resilience and durability and fracture resistance, and the exploration of unconventional source feedstocks for materials fabrication (e.g. biomass derived, or additives to conventional sources).

 Detailed lecture notes and movies/animations will be provided with numerous examples and references to the literature sources, articles, and weblinks.
 The program includes a detailed discussion of manufacturing techniques including 3D printing (including a broad survey of additive manufacturing techniques), self-assembly, microfluidics, and other emerging technologies.
 The instructor will distribute and analyze material samples designed based on multiscale simulations and manufactured using 3D printing and other techniques.
 The program includes morning lectures (9 am-12:30pm), afternoon labs and teamwork (1:30-4:30 pm).
 A reception will be held on Monday and ample opportunities to meet with the instructor and to network with other participants, including group teamwork and case studies, will be provided.
 Participants will have an opportunity to present their areas of interest, if they are interested (not required, optional for those who choose to participate).

 The program is based on textbooks and articles written by the instructor, including: